-- A spouses club

-- Social Planner (parties, meal trains, etc.)
+- Social Planner (parties, meal trains, etc.) or spouses club

 - Fundraiser

 - Counselor

 - Babysitter

-KSLs are not expected to be subject matter experts, nor should they act as counselors.
-KSLs should utilize referral resources such as the M&FRC, Family Advocacy Program, Chaplains, Military One Source, and Military Family Life Counselors (MFLC).
+KSLs are not expected to be subject matter experts or act as counselors.
+Instead, they should leverage available referral resources such as the Military & Family Readiness Center (M&FRC), Family Advocacy Program (FAP), Chaplains, Military One Source (MOS), and Military Family Life Counselors (MFLC) to provide appropriate support.

-KSLs serve as an "official" unit representative, role model, and conduit of accurate information to unit spouses.
-When KSLs are asked to step outside of this role, the program can lose credibility and focus.
+As "official" unit representatives, role models, and conduits of accurate information for unit spouses, KSLs play a crucial role in maintaining the integrity of the program.
+When they are asked to step outside of these defined responsibilities, it can undermine the program's credibility and mission.